[Cross Post from Transit Maps]

 The Atlas will feature a gallery of full-color maps showcasing cartography at its most beautiful, its cleverest, its sharpest, and its most intriguing.
 But it will be more than a museum of images; each map will be accompanied by thoughtful commentary that guides the reader toward a deeper understanding of the work: its inspiration and message, the ways it means to influence us.
 It is well to look upon something beautiful and good, but once we understand how it is beautiful and good, our experience becomes much richer.
 For those of us who make maps, we can carry those lessons into our own work and advance the craft of cartography.
 Even if you don’t make maps, it’s a chance to gain insight into what mapmakers really do, and to see how it’s about more than just pushing city dots and rivers around.
 Everyday objects become much more significant when we see what is behind their creation.

 I can’t wait to see the other maps!
-If you need a recap, here’s the map’s project page on this site, and here’s a link to the BIG version on Flickr.
-And of course, prints of the map are still available for sale.
+If you need a recap, here’s the map’s project page on this site, and here’s a link to a larger image of the map.
+And of course, prints of the map are still available for sale in my secure on-line store.